danhdeng/danhdeng/README.md

 - 👋 Hi, I’m @danhdeng
-- 👀 I’m interested in React, Azure, Docker, Kubunetes, Microservices
+- 👀 I’m a fullstack developer, interested in React, Azure, Docker, Kubunetes, Microservices
 - 🌱 I’m currently learning for Azure and React development
 - 💞️ I’m looking to collaborate on Azure and React development
 - 📫 How to reach me huidh@yahoo.com